Merssith/BrokenOffice-Back/README.md

 ## Contributing

 <p>Contributions from the Dev community help us learn, be inspired, and create new things!
 All contributions are welcome!</p>
 <p>If you have any suggestions to improve our project, please fork the repository and create a pull request.
-Or You can also simply open an issue.</p>
+Or You can open an issue.</p>
 <p>Thanks again!</p>

 1. Fork the Project